Audi Q5 review - Engines, performance and drive

 As with lots of Audis, the Q5 has a wide variety of dynamic settings available through its ‘Drive Select’ button.
 This allows you to select different modes that affect everything from the throttle response and traction control systems to the gearbox mapping and steering weight.
 The two settings you’ll flick between on roads are ‘Comfort’ and ‘Dynamic’ - although there is a further option, ‘Efficiency’, which stymies the throttle response further in a bid to eke out better fuel economy.

 It is also possible to mix your favourite settings from key elements of the car - ‘Dynamic’ steering but ‘Comfort’ suspension, for example - and store these under an ‘Individual’ setting that’s just as easy to select as the manufacturer presets.

 The seven-speed dual-clutch gearbox is excellent, with rapid, smooth shifts and software that does a decent job of kicking down when necessary.
 You can always override the system, too, by flicking paddles behind the steering wheel to shift manually.

 Company car users – and private owners looking for plug-in hybrid flexibility – will be best served by the TFSI e models.
-There’s plenty of performance on tap regardless of whether you choose the 50 or 55 TFSI e model, while real-world economy will be respectable if you keep the batteries topped up.
+The 362bhp 55 TFSI e version is no longer available on the Q5 price list, but there’s plenty of performance on tap from the 295bhp 50 TFSI e, while real-world economy will be respectable if you keep the batteries topped up.
 Select Hybrid mode and the Q5 does a great job of juggling between conventional and electric power more or less imperceptibly.